jerpowel321/Testing-2/README.md

 2) We use Urban Dictionary API to retrieve the informal/slang word definitions the user can view upon clicking on the unofficial definition button. https://www.urbandictionary.com/
 3) We incorporate Google Translate into our website through the Spanish, Chinese and Russian buttons.
 When a user clicks on one of these buttons, the translated word appears in the selected foreign language. https://cloud.google.com/translate/
 4) In addition we are using Zomato api which allows us to pull information related to restaurants near a location the user inputs.
 The idea is to recommend cafes for the user to check out since our target group are new people to the area. https://www.zomato.com/
-5) We use the music-match API to pull information regarding songs and lyrics which match to the user im that have the input word and matches it to music with lyrics regarding it. https://www.musiXmatch.com
-6) We applied https://www.giphy.com to the webpage by pulling the user input and showing a gif regarding its vibe/essence
+5) We applied https://www.giphy.com to the webpage by pulling the user input and showing a gif regarding its vibe/essence

 ---